Geometric Algebra: A natural representation of three-space: Introduction

 \section{Introduction}

-Einstein once stated, `Everything should be made as simple as possible, but not one bit simpler', and in this paper we ask the question: `What is the simplest and most natural algebraic representation of three space?'
+Einstein once stated, {\it{`Everything should be made as simple as possible, but not one bit simpler'}}, and in this paper we ask the question: `What is the simplest mathematical representation of three-dimensional physical space that is nevertheless complex enough to satisfactorily describe all its key properties?'

-It is readily accepted from experience and scientific experiment that we have three spatial dimensions or independent directions of movement within which to describe events, and hence Cartesian coordinates seem eminently appropriate for the task of providing a framework for three-space, where we typically label the three orthogonal directions as $ x,y,z $.
-We ignore in the first instance the presence of curved space, or other minute curled up dimensions.
-For three-space, though, as well as positional coordinates, we also need to be able to represent orientation or rotations at each point in the space.
-In two-space the correct algebra is defined by complex numbers and for three space, the algebra for rotations is given by Hamilton's quaternions.
-Quaternions are seen as somewhat unusual due to their non-commuting properties, however this reflects the observed non-commutivity of rotations in three-space.
-This can very easily be demonstrated by rotating any object, with a $ 90^{\circ} $ and $ 180^{\circ} $ orthogonal rotation, where one will then find the relation that $ R_{180} R_{90} = - R_{90} R_{180} $.
-Hence, in order to form a unified algebra of three-space we need to integrate the complex numbers and quaternions within the framework of Cartesian coordinates.
-This was achieved by Clifford in 1873, who named his system, {\it Geometric Algebra}, or GA.
+The presence of exactly five regular solids leads to the conclusion that we live in a three-dimensional world.
+If we lived in a world with four spatial dimensions, for example, we would be able to construct six regular solids, and in five dimensions and above we would find only three \cite{coxeter1973regular}.
+Also, the gravity and the electromagnetic force laws have been experimentally verified to follow an inverse square law to very high precision \cite{hoyle2001submillimeter}, indicating the absence of additional macroscopic dimensions beyond three space dimensions.
+Hence a three-dimensional coordinate system, as proposed by Descartes, appears to be a good starting point to describe physical space.
+For three-space, however, as well as positional coordinates, we realize that we also need to be able to represent rotations at each point in this space.
+In the plane, the algebra of complex numbers can be used for rotations and in three space, the algebra for rotations is given by Hamilton's quaternions.
+Hence, in order to form a unified algebra of three-space we need to integrate the algebra of the complex numbers and quaternions within the framework of Cartesian coordinates.
+This was achieved by Clifford in 1873, who named his system, {\it Geometric Algebra} (GA).

-As well as deriving Clifford's system, we also illustrate, how the formalism indeed replaces, complex numbers, quaternions, the vector cross product, rotation matrices, the Pauli matrices and the anti-symmetric field tensor as well as several other formalisms.
-Clearly this simplification should have general applicability to many fields of science, physics, and engineering as well as being advantageous in an educational setting.